GoosefleetEO/allianceauth/docs/installation/gunicorn.md

 In the past when you made changes you restarted the entire Apache server.
 This is no longer required.
 When you update or make configuration changes that ask you to restart Apache, instead you can just restart Gunicorn:

-`supervisorctl restart myauth-gunicorn`, or the service name you chose for it.
+`supervisorctl restart gunicorn`, or the service name you chose for it.